opspresso/toast/README.md

 ## Overview

-Toast Dist is the official distribution repository for Toast App.
+Toast is the official distribution repository for Toast App.
 This repository is used to manage and distribute release versions of the built Toast App.

 Toast App is a productivity tool that allows users to define custom shortcuts and actions.
 When triggered with a global hotkey, Toast displays a popup with user-defined buttons.
 Each button can be assigned a specific action or command to execute.